Classification of horospherical invariant measures in higher rank: The Full Story: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Dick Canary and Hee Oh for helpful conversations.
+The authors would like to thank Dick Canary and Hee Oh for helpful conversations, and Hee Oh for telling us that Theorem \ref{thm:mainAnosovN} follows from Theorem \ref{thm:mainAnosov} when combined with \cite{LO_ergodic}.
+We also thank Or Landesberg for asking us about normal subgroup version as in Theorem \ref{thm:trbytrlengthqi}.
 This project was the last project started during Kim's Ph.D. study.
 Kim expresses his special gratitude to his Ph.D. advisor Hee Oh for her encouragement and guidance.

 This material is based upon work supported by the National Science Foundation under Grant No. DMS-2424139, while the authors were in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, during the Spring 2026 semester.